aedera/deepredmt/README.md

 M. V. Sanchez-Puerta.
 [Download PDF](https://sinc.unl.edu.ar/sinc-publications/2021/ESSM21/sinc_ESSM21.pdf).

-In land plants, the editosome is a highly sophisticated molecular machine able to bind organellar RNA molecules post-transcriptionally.
-It converts cytidines to uridines (C-to-U) at highly specific RNA positions called editing sites.
+In land plants, the editosome is a highly sophisticated molecular machine able to bind organellar RNAs post-transcriptionally to convert cytidines into uridines (C-to-U) at highly specific RNA positions called editing sites.
 RNA editing is governed by _cis_ elements that remain recalcitrant to characterization, limiting further advances on genetic engineering techniques for RNA manipulation.

-Deepred-Mt is a neural network able to predict C-to-U editing sites from mitochondrial RNA of angiosperms.
+Deepred-Mt is a novel neural network able to predict C-to-U editing sites in angiosperm mitochondria.
 Given an RNA sequence, consisting of a central cytidine flanked by 20 nucleotides on each side, Deepred-Mt scores how probable its editing is.

 <figure>